The Military in Denmark: Small but Mighty Force Keeping the Peace

 Royal Danish Army

-Key units include:
+Key units within the army include:

 • Armored infantry battalions